 - 1.1 The Grid Code and the National Electricity Transmission System Security and Quality of Supply Standards (NETS SQSS) do not explicitly specify that Transmission Licensees are required to ensure that no User equipment is subjected to Unacceptable Sub-Synchronous Oscillations.
 These requirements are implicit within the Licence Conditions, the principles of the System Instability criteria of the NETS SQSS, and good industry practice. - 1.2 All Transmission Licensees' investment plans include some reinforcements that may interact with User's Generating Units at sub-synchronous frequencies.
 These interactions, if not managed, may result in negatively or poorly damped Sub-Synchronous Oscillations that may cause damage to User's equipment as well as transmission plant.
-So far, the specifications of these reinforcements have included Sub-Synchronous Oscillation mitigation measures. - 1.3 Users have requested a clear specification of accountabilities in relation to mitigation of the risks associated with Sub-Synchronous Oscillations. - 1.4 The Workgroup discussed how to clarify these accountabilities in order to provide Users with assurance that their equipment would not be exposed to unacceptable risks due to Sub-Synchronous Oscillations; and that their Access Rights would not be impacted by these risks; while ensuring that Transmission Licensees have the ability to identify the most cost effective mitigation measure. - 1.5 In order to agree the NETS SQSS requirements on Sub-Synchronous Oscillations, the Workgroup used the requirements for System Instability as a template; discussed the potential issues that may arise from using the same requirements in relation to Sub-Synchronous Oscillations; and agreed the changes required. - 1.6 The Workgroup discussions were informed by the experience gained by Transmission Licensees through the specification of Series Capacitors and the Western HVDC Link.
-The modifications proposed took into account the Sub-Synchronous Oscillations mitigation strategy devised under both projects. - 1.7 The Workgroup agreed that although the principles of the NETS SQSS criteria apply in relation to Sub-Synchronous Oscillations, the letter of the definition may be almost impossible to be met and hence separate criteria for Sub-Synchronous Oscillations need to be specified. - 1.8 The Workgroup proposes that the NETS SQSS should to be modified to: - 1.8.1 include a definition for Sub-Synchronous Oscillations and a definition for Unacceptable Sub-Synchronous Oscillations; - 1.8.2 specify within Section 2, Section 4 and Section 7 of the NETS SQSS that following a secured event, there shall be no Unacceptable Sub-Synchronous Oscillations; and - 1.8.3 specify within Section 2 and Section 7 of the NETS SQSS that in relation to the power plant under consideration, Sub-Synchronous Oscillations criteria should be met when the Generating Unit is operating at the output level where it is most vulnerable to Sub-Synchronous Oscillations.
+So far, the specifications of these reinforcements have included Sub-Synchronous Oscillation mitigation measures. - 1.3 Users have requested a clear specification of accountabilities in relation to mitigation of the risks associated with Sub-Synchronous Oscillations. - 1.4 The Workgroup discussed how to clarify these accountabilities in order to provide Users with assurance that their equipment would not be exposed to unacceptable risks due to Sub-Synchronous Oscillations and that their Access Rights would not be impacted by these risks; while ensuring that Transmission Licensees have the ability to identify the most cost effective mitigation measures. - 1.5 In order to agree the NETS SQSS requirements on Sub-Synchronous Oscillations, the Workgroup used the requirements for System Instability as a template; discussed the potential issues that may arise from using the same requirements in relation to Sub-Synchronous Oscillations; and agreed the changes required. - 1.6 The Workgroup discussions were informed by the experience gained by Transmission Licensees through the specification of Series Capacitors and the Western HVDC Link.
+The modifications proposed took into account the Sub-Synchronous Oscillations mitigation strategy devised under both projects. - 1.7 The Workgroup agreed that although the principles of the NETS SQSS criteria apply in relation to Sub-Synchronous Oscillations, the letter of the definition may be almost impossible to be met and hence separate criteria for Sub-Synchronous Oscillations need to be specified. - 1.8 Based on the conclusions of the Workgroup, this Consultation seeks views on the proposal that the NETS SQSS should to be modified to: - 1.8.1 include a definition for Sub-Synchronous Oscillations and a definition for Unacceptable Sub-Synchronous Oscillations; - 1.8.2 specify within Section 2, Section 4, Section 5, Section 7 and Section 9 of the NETS SQSS that following a secured event, there shall be no Unacceptable Sub-Synchronous Oscillations; and - 1.8.3 specify within Section 2 and Section 7 of the NETS SQSS that in relation to the power plant under consideration, Sub-Synchronous Oscillations criteria should be met when the Generating Unit is operating at the output level where it is most vulnerable to Sub-Synchronous Oscillations.

-No changes have been proposed to the secured events, to the background conditions specified in Section 4, or to the background conditions for plants other than the plant under consideration specified in Section 2 and Section 7 as these were considered sufficient.
+No changes have been proposed to the way secured events are defined and applied, to the background conditions specified in Section 4, or to the background conditions for plants other than the plant under consideration specified in Section 2 and Section 7 as these were considered sufficient.

-- 1.9 The Workgroup proposes to support the Grid Code Modification Proposal GC0077 which stipulates that: - 1.9.1 NGET is required to ensure that no User's plant is subjected to Unacceptable Sub-Synchronous Oscillations in accordance with the relevant Licence Standards; and
+- 1.9 In addition, based on the conclusions of the Workgroup, this Consultation seeks views on the proposal that the Grid Code should to be modified to stipulate that: - 1.9.1 NGET is required to ensure that no User's plant is subjected to Unacceptable Sub-Synchronous Oscillations in accordance with the relevant Licence Standards; and